-In October 2020, Prime Minister Suga declared that Japan aims at carbon neutrality by 2050 and realization of a decarbonized society, and in April 2021, announced Japan's 2030 goal to reduce greenhouse gas emissions by 46% from the 2013 level.
-The government has pledged to mobilize all policy tools at its disposal to support the positive efforts of the private sector to make bold investments and innovations to realize this goal.
+In October 2020, Prime Minister Yoshihide Suga declared that Japan aims at carbon neutrality by 2050 and in April 2021, announced Japan's 2030 goal to reduce greenhouse gas emissions by 46% from the 2013 level.
+The government has pledged to mobilize all policy tools at its disposal to support the efforts of the private sector to make bold investments and innovations to realize this goal.

-As part of this policy review, the Ministry of Economy, Trade and Industry (METI) set up a study group on ideal Economic and other approaches for achieving worldwide carbon neutrality and conducted a series of consultation through seven meetings held from February to August 2021 for presenting the basic thinking and viewpoints necessary for promoting "carbon pricing that contributes to growth,".
-The study group released an interim report in August 2021 showcasing the direction of concrete measures.
-1
+As part of this policy review, the Ministry of Economy, Trade and Industry (METI) set up a study group on ideal Economic and other approaches for achieving worldwide carbon neutrality and conducted a series of consultation through seven meetings held from February to August 2021.
+Participants discussed ideas for promoting "carbon pricing that contributes to growth,".
+The study group released an interim report in August 2021, showcasing the direction of concrete measures.

-With carbon credit trading positioning itself as one of the carbon pricing mechanisms by the private sector, and based on common understanding that the activation of such transactions can contribute to the reduction of emissions in Japan as a whole, the interim report presented two policy directions: "illustration of the status of carbon credits" and the "creation of a carbon credit market."
+With carbon credit trading as one of the carbon pricing mechanisms in the private sector, and based on common understanding that the activation of such transactions can contribute to the reduction of emissions in Japan as a whole, the interim report presented two policy directions: "illustration of the status of carbon credits" and the "creation of a carbon credit market."

-Due to the nature of these directions, it was determined that there was a need to undertake a policy review in an integrated manner at the same venue, and in November 2021, the Study Group on Preparation of Operational Environment to Ensure Proper Use of Carbon Credits toward Achieving Carbon Neutrality was established, and O discussions and 9 interviews in total were held from November 2021 to O regarding these two directions.
-2 https://www.meti.go.jp/press/2021/08/20210825002/20210825002-1.pdf
+It was determined that undertaking a policy review in an integrated manner was necessary.
+In November 2021, the Study Group on Preparation of Operational Environment to Ensure Proper Use of Carbon Credits toward Achieving Carbon Neutrality was established, and 4 discussions and 9 interviews in total were held from November 2021 to June 2022 regarding these two directions.